Definition of

 Finance

-A shareholder is someone who owns shares in a company.
+A shareholder is someone who has shares in a company.

-A shareholder is a person who owns one or more shares in a company .
-Shareholders are also often called investors , since buying a share represents an investment (a capital outlay) in the company.
+Shareholder is a person who owns one or more shares in a company .
+Shareholders are also often called investors , since purchasing a share represents an investment (a capital outlay) in the company.

-In this sense, it is important that we also clarify what a share is.
-Thus, we can establish that it is each of the proportional parts into which the capital of a public limited company is divided, whether it is of a commercial or industrial type.
+In this sense, it is important that we also make clear what an action is.
+Thus, we can establish that it is each of the proportional parts into which the capital of a public limited company is divided, whether it is commercial or industrial.

-For this reason, a shareholder is a capitalist partner who is involved in the management of the company.
-His responsibility and decision-making power depend on the percentage of capital he contributes to the company (the more shares, the more votes).
+For this same reason, a shareholder is a capitalist partner who is involved in the management of the company.
+Your responsibility and decision-making power depends on the percentage of capital you contribute to it (the more shares, the more votes).

 It is also important to establish that there are two clearly differentiated types of shareholders.
-Thus, firstly, we find the so-called reference shareholders , who are those who are characterized by having a significant number of shares, which is what determines and makes it clear that they intervene and influence the management of the company itself.
+In this way, first of all, we find the so-called reference shareholders , who are those who are characterized by having a significant number of shares, which is what determines and makes it clear that they intervene and influence the management of the company. the company itself.

 Secondly, there are the so-called minority shareholders .
-As their name suggests, these shareholders own few shares and therefore do not have the capacity to influence the direction and management of the company in question.
-However, it may happen that an "association" of several of these types of shareholders is created and thus they acquire a weight that allows them to act in said management.
+As their name indicates, they have few shares and, therefore, have no capacity to influence the direction and management of the aforementioned company.
+However, it may happen that an "association" of several of these types of shareholders is created and thus acquires weight that allows them to act in said management.

-It is worth noting that a shareholder can be either a natural person or a legal entity .
-This means that a group of individuals can come together to buy a stake in a company .
+It should be noted that a shareholder can be both a natural person and a legal entity .
+This means that a group of individuals can band together to buy a stake in a company .

 Revenue